Saturday ITV Racing

 What Is Saturday ITV Racing?

-If you are new to racing offers, you can do 1 or 2 offers each Saturday whilst you become familiar with them.
+If you're new to racing offers then I'd recommend doing 1 or 2 offers each Saturday whilst you become familiar with them.
 Whereas if you are looking to make the most out of Saturday’s racing offers, be prepared to allocate your Saturday morning and most of the afternoon to take part in the racing offers.

 The races usually start around 1:50pm to 4:30pm, and normally consist of 5 to 7 races.

 What Are The Bookmaker Offers?

 The main offers available from various bookies are, in order of value:

 If your horse wins at odds of 5.0 and above, get a risk-free bet of the same value as your stake on the next race (up to £50).
 Bet365 Racing Offer guide.